Terence Nonweiler

 Terence Nonweiler (8 February 1925 - 17 December 1999) held a Chair of Aeronautical Engineering at Glasgow University and later became Dean of the Faculty of Engineering.
 He has been credited with being the pioneer of wave-riding technology.

 In January 1957 Nonweiler, and six other enthusiasts (including Beverley Shenstone) met at the College of Aeronautics, Cranfield and formed the Man-Powered Aircraft Committee (later to become the Man-Powered Aircraft Group of the RAeS) with the purposes of reviewing relevant literature, assessing its prospects, and promoting its realisation.

 He also developed a family of airfoils, the best-known of which is the GU25-5(11)8 which was the subject of a wind tunnel test by F.H.
 Kelling in 1968.
 This airfoil was used as the canard wing section on the Quickie aircraft.

 Personal life

 Nonweiler was born on 8 February 1925 in London.
 He married Patricia Hilda Frances (née Neame) in 1949 and they had four sons and one daughter.
-He died at his home in Raumati Beach on 17 December 1999 at the age of 74.
+He died on 17 December 1999, aged 74, at his home in Raumati Beach, New Zealand.